JuliaActors/Actors.jl/docs/src/examples/prod_cons.md

 consumer V found store empty
 ```

-We had limited the items to 10.
+We had limited the sold items to 10.
 This is a queueing process.